-Despite all of the projects I am working on, I could not resist signing up for the Dear Jane quilt group at Quilter’s Common.
-I started a Dear Jane quilt a few years ago using reproduction fabrics but I only got four blocks done before I gave up on the idea.
+Despite all of the projects I am working on, I could not resist signing up for the Jane Stickle quilt group at Quilter’s Common.
+I started a Jane quilt a few years ago using reproduction fabrics but I only got four blocks done before I gave up on the idea.

 This time around I am feeling more confidant with a few more years of piecing experience and a sewing machine (Bernina 830) that makes it a lot easier to be precise … which is absolutely necessary with these small 4 1/2″ blocks .
 I have decided to go with modern fabrics this time and I am using a pale gray fabric for the background.

 I have a collection of Kaffe Fassett fabrics and also just purchased three sets of 6 1/2″ squares of Kaffe and Philip Jacobs fabrics.
 I think the 6 1/2″ squares will be perfect for the Dear Jane blocks … 5″ squares would be too small for the blocks that require 2 or more 2 3/4″ square pieces from the same fabric.